1

 Palisade Insectary

-Biological control is a sustainable approach to pest management that utilizes the natural enemies of noxious weeds or pests.
-The Palisade Insectary imports, rears, researches, and distributes biological control agents for the state of Colorado.
-Successful biological pest control reduces production costs, decreases the amount of chemicals entering the environment, and establishes colonies of beneficial insects offering a natural permanent pest control solution.
-More than 90 species have been cultured, studied and released for biological control since the Insectary was founded in 1945.
+Biological control is a method of pest management that uses the natural enemies of weeds or pests.
+The Palisade Insectary imports, raises, researches, and distributes biological controls for the state of Colorado.
+Successful biological pest control does three things.
+It reduces costs and cuts down on the amount of chemicals entering the environment.
+It also establishes helpful insects for a natural, permanent pest control choice.
+More than 90 insects and fungi have been studied and released for use since the Insectary was started in 1945.

 Contact the Insectary